innisfree - Green Tea Seed Cream - 50ml (2 types)

 innisfree's Green Tea Seed Cream is the feather-light gel cream you've been craving!
 It's formulated with antioxidant-rich, organic Jeju green tea extract and green tea seed oil, and will keep your skin hydrated without feeling heavy.
-It works beautifully with innisfree's Green Tea Seed Serum - use together for effective protection against free radicals and environmental aggressors.
+The Deep Cream meanwhile, is just as soft and light, but far more hydrating for parched skin.
+Both versions work beautifully with innisfree's Green Tea Seed Serum - use together for effective protection against free radicals and environmental aggressors.

 Product of Korea.